zhang587/document-classification/README.md

 # document-classification
 This repository implements Supervised Document Classification in python.
-The document classifier classifies various user inputs into specific categories shown in the Behavioral_Term_Association.csv.
+The document classifier classifies various user inputs into specific categories in the Behavioral_Term_Association.csv.
 It uses sklearn MultinomialNB classifier with Feature Selection.

 # to-run
 Please use jupyter notebook to run HCC Classifier.ipynb